 Advisory Committee for the Health Professions

-Welcome to the online presence of the advisory committee for the health professions (ACHP) at Utica College.
-This site is designed primarily as a resource for pre-health-professional students at UC, but may also have significant value for potential students, either high school or transfer.
+Welcome to the online presence of the advisory committee for the health professions (ACHP) at Utica University.
+This site is designed primarily as a resource for pre-health-professional students at Utica, but may also have significant value for potential students, either high school or transfer.

-The Advisory Committee for the Health Professions (ACHP) at Utica College is a group of UC faculty and local clinicians who assist UC students in their preparation for graduate health studies like medicine, dentistry, etc. This help and advising occurs in conjunction with normal academic advising within the student's major.
+The Advisory Committee for the Health Professions (ACHP) at Utica University is a group of Utica faculty and local clinicians who assist Utica students in their preparation for graduate health studies like medicine, dentistry, etc. This help and advising occurs in conjunction with normal academic advising within the student's major.

 Our philosophy is that we don't get students into graduate health programs, we help students get themselves into graduate health programs.
 Our approach is a successful one, as our students are not only accepted at medical schools, dental schools, veterinary schools, optometry schools, chiropractic schools, PA (physician assistant) programs, and other programs - they are successful there and go on to fulfilling careers.

 Utica students: If you haven't already signed up for the ACHP mailing list, please do so here.
 If you're not sure if you should, ask Dr. Pack

 Information is also available on our Joint Health Professions Programs (commonly called 3-4 programs).

 The Advisory Committee for the Health Professions at Utica College prepares students for successful lives as evidence-based health care professionals by: